clausmalver/ctf-writeup/Destination_Aarhus_2023/README.md

 ## Mainframe Manipulator
 >Triangulation large-scale multiprocess mainframe computer location..

-In this challenge you are provided with the source code of the mainframe and a hauukins instance, where you can run the "mainframe-manipulator" `nc mainframe-manipulator.hkn 8080.`
+In this challenge we are provided with the source code of the mainframe and the hauukins instance, where you can run the *mainframe-manipulator* with the netcat command `nc mainframe-manipulator.hkn 8080.`

 We are also provide with 2 hints:

 Hint 1
 - Remember that an int i 4 bytes
 - INT [4]

 Hint 2
 - a (0x61)
 - b (0x62)